idleberg/atom-emoji-code/README.md

 **Examples:**

-Let's insert the 😄 emoji into your code
+Let's say, you want to insert the 😄 emoji

 * HTML: `emoji:grinning-face` becomes `&#x1F600;`
 * CSS: `emoji:grinning-face` becomes `content: '\1F600';`

+Keep in mind that Atom supports fuzzy completion, hence you can abbreviate all commands to your preference.

 ## Installation